linkedin/detext/README.md

   * User defined source/target fields
   * Configurable network structure (layer sizes and #layers)
   * Tunable hyperparameters
-...

-* Reaching a good balance between effectiveness and efficiency to meet the industry requirements.
+* A good balance between effectiveness and efficiency to meet the industry requirements.

 ## The framework
 The DeText framework contains multiple components:

 **Word embedding layer**.
 It converts the sequence of words into a d by n matrix.

 **CNN/BERT/LSTM for text encoding layer**.
 It takes into the word embedding matrix as input, and maps the text data into a fixed length embedding.
-It is worth noting that we adopt the representation based methods over the interaction based methods.
-The main reason is the computational complexity: The time complexity of interaction based methods is at least O(mnd), which is one order higher than the representation based methods max(O(md), O(nd).

 **Interaction layer**.
 It generates deep features based on the text embeddings.
 Many options are provided, such as concatenation, cosine similarity, etc.